stola01/HYBRID-CLOUD-DEMO/README.md

 # If not create one
 ./_102_cloud_cluster-create.sh

-# Set CCCLUSTER to the ID, and CCBS to bootstrap host, of the cluster in the .env file to the ID of the new environment
+# Set CCCLUSTER to the ID, and CCBS to bootstrap host, of the cluster in the .env file
 # (if using an existing cluster, use ccloud kafka cluster describe to get the CCBS)
 -> Edit .env